An Early Educator’s Guide to Objective Observation

 Malcolm collected his workbook and moved to another table.

 One method of objective observation is an anecdotal record.
 An anecdotal record is a brief written record of a snapshot in time, documenting specific details of a child’s activities and interactions in the classroom.
 These are typically quick and easy for teachers to write and are done in the moment to capture details as accurately as possible.
-When writing anecdotal notes, it's important to be as objective as possible, writing direct quotes from the child and descriptions of facial expressions or gestures, without including any interpretations or assumptions of a child’s feelings.
+When writing anecdotal notes, it's important to be as objective as possible.
+Write direct quotes from the child and descriptions of facial expressions or gestures, without including any interpretations or assumptions of a child’s feelings.

 When you take the time to observe and analyze a child, you can better understand where they are developmentally, where they need improvement, and where they stand regarding developmental milestones associated with their age group.
-If done correctly, objective observation is a helpful tool in assessing, evaluating, and responding to a child's progress.
+When done correctly, objective observation is a helpful tool in assessing, evaluating, and responding to a child's progress.

 Whether your personal opinions are negative or positive, subjective observations can often cloud your judgment.
 However, by objectively observing, you can accurately record a child's behavior based solely on facts.
 This enables you to assess children properly, identify possible challenges, and ultimately decide on the best and most effective way to respond.